cdfoundation/sig-events/vocabulary-draft/source-code-version-control.md

 Optional attributes:
 - **Repository Owner**: indicates who is the owner of the repository, usually a `user` or an `organization`
-- **Repository URL View**: URL to access the repository from a user web browser
+- **Repository View URL**: URL to access the repository from a user web browser